-This paper explores the relationship between theories of individual behavior and interaction and aggregate patterns in public opinion.
-The central question is this: under what conditions will diversity be preserved?
-In order to address that question, several simulation models are investigated.
-The analysis begins with an implementation of Robert Axelrod's "culture model."
-After a discussion of the implications of that model, several variants are considered.
+Agent-based models can be used to explore the impact of micro-level theories of political interaction on aggregate patterns in public opinion.
+We are interested in several theories about the conditions under which people interact with and respond to one another.
+In this report, our central question is this: under what conditions will diversity be preserved?
+We begin by contrasting some existing models of social networks and then proceed to several extensions of Robert Axelrod's "culture model."
 Different ideas about the conditions under which individuals interact with and respond to one another are explored.
-Results indicate that modifications in the part of the model that deals with exposure to political interaction do not have as large of an impact as changes in the theory of the way individuals adjust their opinion in response to input from others.
+Results indicate that modifications in the part of the model that deals with exposure to political interaction do not have as large of an impact as changes in the way individuals adjust their opinion in response to input from others.